 Defector Shin X-ae testified that she was sent for a year to the Revolutionary Section in the Yoduk Detention Camp for having contacted her elder sister, who was living in Japan, while Shin was in Yenji, China, in 1999.
-However, they did not beat her because she was old and a former expatriate who returned home.
+However, they did not beat her because she was old and a former expatriate who returned home.284

-226) Testimony of Shin X-ae at KINU, November 30, 2002.
+284) Testimony of Shin X-ae during an interview at KINU, November 30, 2002.